kiran2s/ModelSolarSystem/README.md

 covered in water.

 - The fourth planet is a medium complexity, Gouraud shaded sphere made to look dull, brownish-orange, and mud-covered.
-It has a small shiny red moon.
+Orbiting around it is a small shiny red moon.